 #9 Kehrwieder Chocolaterie

 Located on the northeast corner of Town Hall Square, Kehrwieder Chocolaterie is a café and sweet shop.
-The cave-like interior is cozy and dimly lit – and there is ample outdoor patio space right on the main square.
-Whether you sit inside or outside, it’s a great stop for a rest from Tallinn sightseeing and a good place to refuel with coffee and chocolates.
+The cave-like interior is cozy and dimly lit – but there is outdoor patio space right on the main square for pleasant weather days.
+Whether you sit inside or outside, it’s a great place for a rest from Tallinn sightseeing and to chuckle at chocolates decorated with frisky characters!

 More City Sightseeing Tallinn

-We have a few more ideas for your vacation to Estonia!
+Hopefully, you are visiting Tallinn for more than just one day.
+If so, we have a few additional ideas for your vacation to Estonia!

-There were more attractions we wanted to see, but couldn’t fit into our one day in Tallinn sightseeing adventure.
-A more ambitious visitor (or those with a 48-hour Tallinn Card) could add the following Tallinn sights to a list of Tallinn things to do:
+There were more attractions we wanted to see, but couldn’t fit into our one day in Tallinn sightseeing tour.
+A more ambitious traveler (or those with a 48-hour Tallinn Card) could add the following sights to their Tallinn things to do list!

 - Kiek in de Kok and Bastion Passage